 There are three primary drivers for this change of focus:

-In the last few years, we have witnessed a fundamental shift in who the recipients of the benefits created by organizations are.
+Companies must provide value that goes beyond shareholders In the last few years, we have witnessed a fundamental shift in who the recipients of the benefits created by organizations are.
 The idea that companies exist to create value only for their shareholders is rapidly becoming out of touch with modern reality.
 If, in the past, companies were able to be successful despite negative impacts on the environment or society, that is no longer the case.
-Environmental and social considerations are becoming a priority in the organizations’ strategy, operations, and the investors’ community.
+Environmental and social considerations are becoming a priority in the organizations’ strategy, operations, and the investors’ community. |

+Value is amplified with an ecosystem approach to business.
 Companies have started to realize that they are part of a larger ecosystem that goes beyond the company’s value chain and even their industry boundaries.
 Other actors in its ecosystem, including the environment and societies, must also succeed for a company to thrive.
 It is no longer about beating the competition as much as finding ways to collaborate in a larger ecosystem to generate more value for the company’s clients, the environment, the society and, of course, the shareholders.
+As mounting evidence shows, by creating benefits for all the actors in the ecosystem, the value is amplified orders of magnitude compared to what the company could achieve on its own from the economic, environmental, and social perspectives. |

+Individual companies can only provide some of the value their customers and stakeholders expect.
 Another critical driver for collaboration is that a single company can only provide some of the value its stakeholders need.
-As a result, it is increasingly common to see companies that partner with other organizations to meet the customers’ changing and increasingly sophisticated expectations that go beyond the specific product or service to encompass other factors such as experience and alignment with personal values.
+As a result, it is increasingly common to see companies that partner with other organizations to meet the customers’ changing and increasingly sophisticated expectations that go beyond the specific product or service to encompass other factors such as experience and alignment with personal values. |

 Stop, collaborate, and listen